PaladinFinance/Discord-Quest-Bot/README.md

 ## Utilisation

-The bot so far has two commands:
+The bot so far has three commands:
   - `!here` set the interaction channel to the one where you send the message so the channel where you can talk with the bot (only the Paladin role can call it)
+  - `!crvTarget #CHANNEL` set the curve target channel so where are going to be the messages whenever there is a new quest (everyone can call it on the interaction channel)
-  - `!target #CHANNEL` set the target channel so where are going to be the messages whenever there is a new quest (everyone can call it on the interaction channel)
+  - `!balTarget #CHANNEL` set the balancer target channel so where are going to be the messages whenever there is a new quest (everyone can call it on the interaction channel)

 ## Ressources